The trigger control sets conditions for waveform and logic capture

 Triggering on Analog Signals

-Figure shows a rising edge analog trigger set at 1.413V with 25% of the waveform capture pre-trigger.
+Figure shows a rising edge analog trigger set at 1.8V with 25% of the waveform capture pre-trigger (ie, 75% after the trigger).

-In this example, both the waveform and the trigger level are shown in YELLOW indicating the trigger channel is A.
+Both the waveform and the trigger level are shown in YELLOW which indicates the trigger source is Channel A (in this example).

 Triggering on Logic Signals

-In contrast to the simplicity of analog triggers, logic triggers can be a little confusing if you have not encountered them before.
+In contrast to the simplicity of analog triggers, logic triggers can be a little confusing if you've not encountered them before.

-Instead of setting a level, one specifies a "bit pattern" using 8 "bit buttons" that select one of:
+Instead of setting a level, you specify a "bit pattern" using 8 "bit buttons" that select one of:

 for each logic channel.
 Logic channel (bit) 7 is at the top.

-The and-combination of these bits constitutes the trigger.
+The and-combination of these bits constitutes the trigger condition.

 For example, figure shows a RISING edge logic trigger applied to the most significant bit of an 8 bit incrementing counter.
-It does not matter what values the other logic channels are in this case.
+We do not care what values the other logic channels have in this case.

-A critical concept to understand concerning trigger logic is that a "rising edge" trigger condition means the transition from FALSE to TRUE.
-In this case, at the trigger point the most significant bit (i.e. the only one we care about) is switching from high (FALSE) to low (TRUE) because we set its condition to 0 (i.e. LOW LEVEL is TRUE).
+This is a critical concept to understand concerning trigger logic: a "rising edge" trigger condition means the transition from FALSE to TRUE.
+In this case, at the trigger point the most significant bit (ie, the only one we care about) is switching from high (FALSE) to low (TRUE) because we set its condition to 0 (ie, LOW LEVEL is TRUE).

-It is also important to understand that the condition becomes true when and only when the final channel becomes true.
+Similarly it is important to understand that the condition becomes true when and only when the last bit of the pattern becomes true.

-Figure shows a rising edge pattern 010000X1 applied to the same 8 bit counter.
-The condition becomes true when channel 0 goes high because at this point in time channels 7, 5, 4, 3 and 2 are already low (TRUE) and channel 6 is already high (TRUE).
-The level on channel 1 is are irrelvant to the trigger condition.
+Figure shows a rising edge pattern 0011XXXX applied to the same 8 bit counter.
+The condition becomes true when channel 4 goes high because at this point in time channels 7 and 6 are already low (TRUE) and channel 5 is already high (TRUE).
+Again, the levels on channels 3, 2, 1 and 0 are irrelvant to the trigger condition.

-If FALLING is selected, the trigger occurs when the bit pattern is seen to be TRUE and then become FALSE.
+If you select FALLING edge, the trigger occurs when the bit pattern is seen to be TRUE and then become FALSE.

-If LEVEL is selected, operation is similar to a rising edge but without the "edge".
-In this case the trigger occurs as soon as the condition is seen to be true, but unlike a rising edge trigger it does not need to be seen to be false first.
+If you select STATE trigger, operation is similar to a rising edge but without the "edge".
+In this case the trigger occurs as soon as the condition is seen to be true but unlike a rising edge trigger it does not need to be seen to be false first.
 That is, it does not need to be a transition from FALSE to TRUE, it simply needs to be seen to be TRUE.
-The difference is subtle but important in some situations, particularly when triggering on a repeating waveform or logic patterns where one needs a stable repeating trigger.
+The difference is subtle but important in some situations, particularly when triggering on a repeating waveform or logic patterns where you need a stable repeating trigger.

-In summary, LEVEL logic triggers are the easiest to understand (one simply defines the "truth" condition) but edge logic triggers are often more useful (they see state transitions, not just states).
+In summary, STATE logic triggers are the easiest to understand (you simply define the "truth" condition) but edge logic triggers are often more useful (they see state transitions, not just states).

 Using Digital Triggers on Analog Signals